 Solution: Therefore, incorporate animations in hints to capture students' attention and provide alternative ways to think about the problem or solution.
 The movement of objects in animations can capture students' attention and help break the monotony of text and static images.
 However, animations can easily increase cognitive load and present extraneous information that may overload students' working memory.
 Cueing may help focus students' attention on important elements of the animation at a specific point in time.
-Cueing can be implemented in many ways such as providing markers (i.e., arrows that point to relevant parts of the screen), spotlighting an important area (i.e., darken or lighten unimportant text.
+Cueing can be implemented in many ways such as providing markers (i.e., arrows that point to relevant parts of the screen), spotlighting an important area (i.e., darken or lighten unimportant areas of the animation), or changing the font style (e.g., change the size, weight, or color of important text.
 Simply converting static text or images into an animation may not really be helpful to students.
 Introduce new perspectives on the problem or solution so students will find it worthwhile to understand the animated hint.
 Do not overuse animations otherwise it may lose its novelty, which affects how much it can capture students' attention.